-- In cases of shared custody, child assistance payments are made to both parents, according to the payment frequency (quarterly or monthly) chosen by each parent.
+- In cases of shared custody, Family Allowance is paid to both parents, according to the payment frequency (quarterly or monthly) chosen by each parent.

 Change in your family situation

-Following a change in your family situation, the Régie recalculates your child assistance payments.
+change in your family situation, we recalculate your Family Allowance.

 - A change in your conjugal situation (marriage, divorce, separation, etc.)

 - New dependent child (adoption, obtained custody, etc.)

 - A change in child custody time (end or start of shared custody)

 - New Québec resident